Graduate Academic Advising

 Banner DARS is currently only available for undergraduates.

 The DARS (Degree Audit Reporting System) is an automated system that compares your completed coursework with the requirements for your degree.
-Your DARS report is available on MyUTK when you go to the UTK Student Academic Links Web Part and click on the DARS Report link.
+Your DARS report is available on MyUTK under Academic Resources.
 Since it uses your online student record, it has the most current information.

 The system produces a progress report, or audit, which details the requirements you have met, along with your current GPA and the GPA needed for your major.
 It also lists the classes you need to take and how to complete your requirements.